 St. Teresa of Avila prayed, “From sour and sad-faced old saints, Good Lord deliver us!”

-Hagiographies (lives of saints) aren’t known for their laughs, but I’ve unearthed some stories from the Ave Maria Press blog that show being virtuous doesn’t always mean being serious.
+Hagiographies (lives of saints) aren’t known for their laughs, but I’ve unearthed some stories from the Ave Maria Press blog and other sources that show being virtuous doesn’t always mean being serious.

 St. Bernard of Clairvaux (1090-1153)